statsig-io/docs/docs/experiments-plus/power-analysis.md

 ## Population Types

-The pupolation selected directly impacts the inputs of the analysis (mean, vairance, number of users).
+The pupolation selected directly impacts the inputs of the analysis (mean, variance, number of users).
 To obtain reliable power analysis estimates, the metric values of the selected pupolation should roughly match those of the users you'll be targeting in the experiment.

 ### Example
 Say we want to test a change in the checkout flow and we want to know our expected MDE for total_purchases.
 Let's assume that only ~10% of our daily users reach the checkout page.
-If we use the *Everyone* population for our anlaysis, we're likely to:
+If we use the *Everyone* population for our analysis, we're likely to:
 * Overestimate the number of users that the experiment will get.
 * Underestimate the mean value of the total_purchases metric.
 The 90% of user that don't reach the checkout page have a value of zero, but in practice they won't be in our experiment and won't contribute to the metric.
 * Incorrectly estimate the variance in the total_purchases metric.
 The distribution of metric values is different if we include the 90% of users that have 0 purchases because they never reached the checkout page.

-Thus, in cases when the experiment only includes a biased subset of users, it's possible the MDE and duration obatined by the power analysis won't be a good estimate.
+Thus, in cases when the experiment only includes a biased subset of users, it's possible the MDE and duration obtained by the power analysis won't be a good estimate.

 One way to address this is to use data from a past experiment to estimate the power of a new, similar experiment (coming soon!).
 In our example, if we had a prior experiment that was also targeting the checkout page, we could use it to get better estimates of traffic volumes and metrics for this part of the product.